stahlleiton/TrackingCode/HITrackingStudies/README.md

 2) Running Reconstruction (works on output of step 1 OR official MC.
-If you want to test performance, the input MC MUST BE RAWDEBUG OR Full Event Content) code comes from runTheMatrix workflow 158.0
+If you want to test performance, the input MC MUST BE RAWDEBUG OR Full Event Content)

-RECO (pp_on_AA era):
+RECO:

 Defaults to RECODEBUG event content.
-If you want to check event sizes, etc. you need to change the output module data type to AODSIM.
+If you want to check event sizes, etc. you need to change the output module data type to AODSIM or MINIAOD.
 The timing information is stored to out.txt.
 If you do not want timing info, you can omit everything after '.py'.

 cmsRun step3_RAW2DIGI_L1Reco_RECO.py > out.txt 2>&1 &

+We added also a config "step3_RAW2DIGI_L1Reco_RECO_MINIAOD.py" to produce a MINIAOD format with output with detailed timing information to use in the procedure below.
+Please, see the special lines at the very end of the configuration.

 3) Checking timing
-code written by cheng-chieh peng
+code written by Cheng-Chieh Peng

 Copy out.txt into the Timing directory, and then run Timing/timeRecord.sh: